 UNHCR regrets order to leave Uzbekistan

-GENEVA, March 20 (UNHCR) - The UN refugee agency today expressed regret over a decision by the government of Uzbekistan to give UNHCR one month to end its more than decade-long presence in the Central Asian country.
+The UN refugee agency today expressed regret over a decision by the government of Uzbekistan to give UNHCR one month to end its presence in the country.

 UNHCR's Assistant High Commissioner for Protection Erika Feller said the agency was informed of the decision in a 17 March Uzbek Ministry of Foreign Affairs communiqué declaring that, "UNHCR has fully implemented its tasks and there are no evident reasons for its further presence in Uzbekistan.
 With this regard, the ministry requests UNHCR to close its office in Tashkent within one month."

-UNHCR says it will abide by the government's order and will seek to make alternative arrangements to meet ongoing needs of the some 2,000 mainly Afghan refugees and asylum seekers in Uzbekistan.
+UNHCR will abide by the government's order and will seek to make alternative arrangements to meet ongoing needs of refugees and asylum seekers in Uzbekistan, Feller said.

-Following the Andijan incident in Uzbekistan in May 2005, UNHCR carried out a humanitarian evacuation to Romania of 439 Uzbek refugees who had fled to neighbouring Kyrgyzstan.
-Over 200 of the refugees transferred to Romania have since been resettled to third countries while 228 are still awaiting departure.
-A further 11 Uzbeks were resettled directly from Kyrgyzstan in September 2005.
+Following the Andijan incident in May 2005, UNHCR carried out a humanitarian evacuation to Romania of 439 Uzbek refugees who had fled to neighbouring Kyrgyzstan.
+Over 200 of the refugees transferred to Romania have been resettled to third countries, while 228 are still awaiting departure.

-UNHCR is still concerned about the fate of four detained Uzbek refugees in Kyrgyzstan, two of whom were denied asylum following a Supreme Court decision in mid-February and has called on the Kyrgyz government to refrain from any action aimed at forcibly returning these refugees to Uzbekistan.
+UNHCR remains concerned about the fate of four detained Uzbek refugees in Kyrgyzstan, two of whom were denied asylum following a Supreme Court decision in mid-February.
+UNHCR has called on the Kyrgyz government to refrain from any action aimed at forcibly returning these refugees to Uzbekistan.
+The refugee agency also continues to be concerned about the fate of an increasing number of Uzbek asylum seekers who have been detained in CIS countries and forcibly returned to Uzbekistan.

-A small number of asylum seekers from other countries also approach UNHCR's office in Tashkent where the agency conducts refugee status determination.
+A small number of asylum seekers from other countries also approach our office in Tashkent where UNHCR conducts refugee status determination.